 The British Columbia Archives has divorce records up to 1990 for the larger Supreme Court registries.
 If the records are not there, then they are at the court registry that processed the divorce.

-For the period from 1935 to 1985, the Division of Vital Statistics collected final divorce orders.
-Those from 1935 to 1985 are available on microfilm at the British Columbia Archives.
+For the period from 1935 to 1989, (i.e., the records are subject to a 25-year privacy restriction), the Division of Vital Statistics collected final divorce orders.
+Those from 1935 to 1989 are available on microfilm at the British Columbia Archives.

 Those less than 25 years old are located at the individual Supreme Court Registries.